Nettie Stevens: Education

 During her education, Stevens was near the top of her class.
-She and her sister Emma were two of the three women to graduate from Westford Academy between 1872 and 1883.
+She and her sister Emma were two of the three women to graduate from Westford Academy between 1872 and 1880.
 After graduating in 1880, Stevens moved to Lebanon, New Hampshire to teach high school zoology, physiology, mathematics, English, and Latin.
 After three years, she returned to Vermont to continue her studies.

 Stevens continued her education at Westfield Normal School (now Westfield State University).
 She completed the four-year course in two years and graduated with the highest scores in her class.
-Seeking additional training in sciences, in 1896, Stevens enrolled in newly established Stanford University, where she received her B.A. in 1899 and her M.A. in biology in 1900.
+Seeking additional training in sciences, in 1896, Stevens enrolled in the newly established Stanford University, where she received her B.A. in 1899 and her M.A. in biology in 1900.
 She became increasingly focused on histology after completing one year of graduate work in physiology under Oliver Peebles Jenkins and his former student, and assistant professor, Frank Mace MacFarland.

 After studying physiology and histology at Stanford, Stevens enrolled in Bryn Mawr College to pursue her Ph.D. in cytology.
-She focused her doctoral studies on topics such as regeneration in primitive multicellular organisms, the structure of single celled organisms, the development of sperm and eggs, germ cells of insects, and cell division in sea urchins and worms.
-During her graduate studies at Bryn Mawr, Stevens was named a President's European Fellow and spent a year (1901–02) at the Zoological Station in Naples, Italy, where she worked with marine organisms, and at the Zoological Institute of the University of Würzburg, Germany.
+She focused her doctoral studies on topics such as regeneration in primitive multicellular organisms, the structure of single-celled organisms, the development of sperm and eggs, germ cells of insects, and cell division in sea urchins and worms.
+During her graduate studies at Bryn Mawr, Stevens was named a President's European Fellow and spent a year (1901–1902) at the Zoological Station in Naples, Italy, where she worked with marine organisms, and at the Zoological Institute of the University of Würzburg, Germany.
 Returning to the United States, her Ph.D. advisor was the geneticist Thomas Hunt Morgan.
 In addition, Stevens's experiments were influenced by the work of the previous head of the biology department, Edmund Beecher Wilson, who had moved to Columbia University in 1891.
 Stevens received her Ph.D. from Bryn Mawr in 1903 and remained at the college as a research fellow in biology for a year.
-She continued there as reader in experimental morphology for another year and worked at Bryn Mawr as an associate in experimental morphology from 1905 until her death.
+She continued there as a reader in experimental morphology for another year and worked at Bryn Mawr as an associate in experimental morphology from 1905 until her death.
 She was offered the position she had long sought, as research professor at Bryn Mawr College, just before cancer took her life.
 She was unable to accept the offer due to her ill health.